Your FAQs About Self Storage Answered

 You’ll want to look for the same 24-hour security features you’d look for when renting a storage unit with an emphasis on electronic gated entry.
 While the sight of security cameras discourages potential thieves, a gated entrance gives you a private access code and simultaneously prevents anyone else from getting into the facility.

 To learn more about renting a storage unit from Metro Self Storage, visit our website for specifics about our facilities, policies, and services we offer.
-To find a storage facility near you, visit our locations page.
+You can also rent a unit at a facility near you today!